 There is also the self-evident truth that good dancers can (and often do) execute their basics with extreme cleanliness and precision.
 It’s never going to hurt to be really good at your basics.
 Get thee to a partner and practice.

-Think of it this way: in most Jack and Jill finals except newcomer a competitive field filled with nothing but metronomic clean basics would be easy to judge but would fall far short of the best dancing those dancers are capable of.
+Think of it this way: in most Jack and Jill finals (except newcomer) a competitive field filled with nothing but metronomic clean basics would probably be easy to judge but would fall far short of the best dancing those dancers are capable of.
 Better dancing is inventive, hits mode changes in the music, and involves taking some chances.

 Chase your best dancing, not a quick mark from your judges.